 Richmond Little League (RLL) is for boys and girls, ages 5 to 15, who reside within the boundaries of RLL or attend classes at a school that is physically located within RLL’s boundaries.
-The option to play for RLL by attending a school within the boundaries of RLL is a change to the eligibility rule from past years.
-Select the RLL Eligibility tab on the website for further information.
+Click on the RLL Eligibility link on the left hand side of this webpage for further information.

 Key Dates for Spring 2014

 Majors and Minors Tournament - Pool play, May 12-22; Championship week, May 27, 28, 29